jrkerns/pylinac/docs/source/acr.rst

       :sync: pylinac

       The outcome from analyzing the phantom and calling ``.results_data()`` is a :class:`~pylinac.acr.ACRCTResult` instance.
-      See the API documentation for details and also :ref:`exporting_results`.
+      See the API documentation for details and also :ref:`exporting-results`.

    .. tab-item:: RadMachine
       :sync: radmachine